-There are so many different paths to take tactically when pursing a personal injury lawsuit.
+There are so many different paths to take tactically when pursuing a personal injury lawsuit.
 But, in the end, our lawyers present our clients with one of two choices: settle the case or keep moving forward.
-In a personal injury case, there are five critical times where the settle or move forward decision is presented.
+In a personal injury case, there are six critical times where the settle or move forward decision is presented.
 Each one presents its own opportunities and pitfalls.

 - Immediately After the Accident/Malpractice

 - After Submitting a Demand Package to the Insurance Company

 Invariably, this is the worst time to try to settle a case.
 Insurance companies are simply not going to offer anything resembling fair value at this stage.
 There are few absolutes in deciding to settle a claim.
 But this is one of them.
 Settling a case shortly after an accident, or incident in the case of medical malpractice claims, is just plain foolish.
 You will get pennies on the dollar.

 Few malpractice cases settle at this stage.
 But this is the stage at which most personal injury car accident cases settle.
 Should you settle your accident case at this point or go to the next step and file a lawsuit?
 Obviously, it depends on the offer and the facts of the case.